 Traction is the only thing that matters.

 4. The Customer Factory Blueprint

 At a basic level, a customer factory takes in unaware visitors as input (raw material) and turns them into happy customers (finished product).

-This process can be further broken down into 5 macro steps that can be found in all businesses: acquisition, activation, retention, referral, and revenue.
+This process can be further broken down into five macro steps that can be found in all businesses: acquisition, activation, retention, referral, and revenue.

-The customer factory represents everything inside your business: Your marketing, sales, customer service, and product.
+The customer factory represents everything inside your business: Marketing, sales, customer service, and product.

 5. The Activation Step is Where You Make Happy Customers

 The activation step is where happy customers are made.
 While all the steps are needed to make your business model work, the most important step is the activation step.